ONE OF THE BEST PHOTOGRAPHERS IN LAS VEGAS

 Penthouse magazine was coming on strong (and sexier) at the time.
 My photos got a much better reception there.

-Photography was expensive and Penthouse did not pay for test shoots.
-I had only the money I made at the newspaper and from the GI bill.
+Photography was expensive in those days and Penthouse did not pay for test shoots.
+I had only the money I made at the photo lab and from the GI bill.
 My apartments were turned into budget-mini-studios. (rent was cheaper in Venice back then)

-I was rear-ended on the freeway one morning and it led to an $8000 settlement.
-I managed to buy a three-light studio strobe setup, a new Nikon F2AS with motor and lens, and an RB67.
+I was rear-ended on the freeway one morning and it led to an $8000 settlement that allowed me to buy a three-light studio strobe setup, a new Nikon F2AS with motor and lens, and a Mamiya RB67.
 The film and processing were still expensive, but I had very good equipment to start.
+I got serious about my shooting.

 My Life Changed Forever

-The office staff at Penthouse were very positive with me even as the first girls I submitted were rejected by the publisher, Bob Guccione .
-It turned out Mr. Guccione actually liked my photography.
+The first girls I submitted to Penthouse magazine were rejected by the publisher, Bob Guccione.
+However, It turned out Mr. Guccione actually liked my photography.
 (I admit to copying him) My life would be changed forever.
 Ken Marcus had just left Penthouse to work for Playboy and Guccione wanted another L.A. based photographer.
 I was in the right place at the right time.
-I reached out to Ken and he was gracious with some good advice.

 I had several new girls I submitted, and they were approved for shoots.
 About 6 months later I had my first layout, a centerfold, Amber Ramsey, published in the December 1978 issue of Penthouse.